-21 items.
-These items are ranked from neutral (score of 0) to the most severe (score of 3).
+Beck Depression Inventory: The BDI was developed by Beck in 1967.
+The reliability and validity of the Turkish-language version were investigated by Hisli.
+This inventory consists of the patient's selection of somatic, affective (perceptual), and cognitive (sensory) functions over 21 items.
+These items are ranked from neutral (scored as 0) to severe (scored as 3).
 The patient reads the items and selects the most appropriate response.
 The highest possible score is 63.
-Scores of 1-13 indicate no depression, scores of 14-24 moderate depression, and scores of 25 or more severe depression.
+Scores of 1-13 indicate "no depression", scores of 14-24 indicate "moderate depression", and scores of 25 or more indicate "severe depression."

-Neck Pain and Disability Scale: This scale was employed for a functional evaluation of disability levels in the individuals in the study.
+Neck Pain and Disability Scale: This scale was employed for a functional evaluation of the disability levels in the individuals in this study.
 The Neck Pain and Disability Scale consists of 20 items.
-Each item is scored using a 10-cm visual analogue scale, values ranging between 0 and 5.
+Each item is scored using a 10 cm VAS, values ranging between 0 and 5.
 Total scores are calculated by adding the different item scores and range between 0 and 100.
 Higher scores indicate more severe pain and impact.
-The Turkish validity study of this scale was performed by Bicer et al. in 2004 [17].
+The Turkish validity study of this scale was performed by Bicer et al. in 2004.

-Randomization and allocation: The participants were divided into two groups as study and control groups.
-Drawing lots were used.
-They pulled the balls of different colors.
-They were blinded during selection.
-The ball which was pulled by them opened by the researcher, and the groups were determined.
-According to homogeneity test two groups were homogeneous (Table 1) (p>0.05).
+Randomization and allocation: The participants were divided into two groups, either into the study group or the control group.
+Lots were drawn to achieve this with the patients blindly selecting balls of different colors.
+The ball which was selected by them was opened by the researcher, and the groups were determined.
+According to a homogeneity test, the two groups were homogeneous (Table 1) (p>0.05).